 - 1. Attendance will be taken at the beginning of the class and may affect your final grade. - 2.
 In case of any student misses a class, or fail to submit assignment or presentation on time, the Office of the Dean of Students is the only entity that would determine the legitimacy of the absence or the situation via a written email addressed to the course instructor. - 3.
 It is the student's responsibility to contact the office mentioned above and make his/her case with proper documentations. - 4.
 Students within the same group, may get different grade based on class & group participation. - 5.
-Planning Board attendance, and summary report is mandatory as part of the project.
+Planning Board attendance, and summary report is mandatory as part of the project but will not be graded. - 6.
+The class will cover more materials than what is covered in the project submittal, it is advised to read the entire handout.

-Due date: Monday November 13, 2023
+Due date: Monday November 18, 2024